Incoming Students

 This page is intended to help students who will be starting their graduate studies this Fall term.

-Incoming graduate students are assigned an Advisor.
-This is not the same as the Supervisor.
+All thesis-based graduate students must have a supervisor for their program.
+When admitted, they are assigned a faculty member as a supervisor for their entire graduate program unless the faculty member resigns from their supervisory role or the graduate student switches supervisors, which requires approval by the new supervisor, the Department, and the Faculty of Graduate & Postdoctoral Studies.
 It is true that in North America, the term advisor often is used to describe a function that we call the supervisor.
 To avoid misunderstandings, here is a brief outline of what the Advisor does for incoming students:

-• guide students in their research.
+• Guide students in their research.
 This varies across programs.
-It may mean selecting a problem for a thesis; it may mean collaborating on research; it may mean simply to evaluate progress form time to time or offer ideas and suggestions.
+It may mean selecting a problem for a thesis; it may mean collaborating on research; it may mean simply evaluating progress from time to time or offering ideas and suggestions.

-• normally provide Summer Support of approximately $7000 for the period May to August.
+• Normally provide Summer Support of approximately $8000 for the period May to August.

 There are more responsibilities that a Supervisor has.
 Here, the point is merely to outline the difference to the Advisor.